mendhak/eleventy-satisfactory/posts/post-with-a-video.md

 ---

-To place audio and video on the page, just paste the iframe code directly into the post.
+It's common to place third party audio, video, gists, etc. on a page using iframes.
+Just paste the iframe code directly into the post.
 To make videos fit responsively, remove the height and width attributes and set its `class="video"`.

 ### Youtube Video